Diversified investments

 Dollar

-Since gold is priced in U.S. dollars, when the value of the U.S. dollar rises, it naturally puts downward pressure on the price of gold.
+Since gold is priced in US dollars, when the value of the US dollar rises, it naturally puts downward pressure on the price of gold.

 stock market